-This travelling girl from north of the 49th parallel has a crush on the American South.
+This traveling girl from north of the 49th parallel has a crush on the American South.
 The pull of a warm climate, genteel manners, copious glasses of sweet tea and loads of deep-fried goodness tempt me in ways that I can’t logically explain.
 How fortunate then, that my travels brought me to the affordable, tourist epicenter of Myrtle Beach, South Carolina, where I encountered all of the above.
-If you’re planning a Myrtle Beach vacation in the near future, enjoy our tips on the best things to do in Myrtle Beach with kids and families.
+If you’re planning a Myrtle Beach vacation in the near future, enjoy our tips on the best things to do in Myrtle Beach with teens, kids and families.

 Hit the Grand Strand

 The pride and joy of Myrtle Beach is its Grand Strand – 60 miles of beautiful, soft white sand that stretches nearly from the North Carolina Border to Georgetown, with Myrtle Beach in its center.
 The natural, coastal beauty of the Strand, particularly in its Beach State Parks, is breathtaking, as is the variety of traditional beach-going pleasures – sand-castle building, playing beach games, swimming, surfing, fishing, jogging and just soaking up the sun.

 The bright neon of these old-school arcades attracts you inside, even if you didn’t think you’d play.
 No self-respecting beach boardwalk can be without its game arcades, and Myrtle Beach has several large arcades along the Strand that will appeal to teens and kids of all ages.
 Particular favorites are the old-style games of chance and skill – think pitching balls or whacking moles.